chromakode/react-html-email/README.md

 })
 ```

+### `PropTypes.style`

+A PropTypes validator for checking email inline style compatibility.
+Used by default in the components below.
+Exported for use in your own components.

 ## Components

 Components in `react-html-email` include defaults for basic style properties, so that client styles are reset and normalized.
 Every component accepts a `style` prop which overrides the reset styles.